chzhao127/Mars-Rover-Group2/README.md

 ![7dae076c00f70afaabdc1df5c9f370f](https://github.com/chzhao127/Mars-Rover-Group2/assets/161892823/f2865542-50ef-4c99-9a64-8c18b75d4161)

 We can see from the picture, the min is -2.41, the max altitude is 1.20, the mean altitude is -0.41.
 These data indicate that our Mars Rover's navigation system shows a certain deviation in maintaining a predetermined path.
 The difference between the minimum and maximum values shows a range of fluctuations in the degree of offset, while the mean deviation is -0.41, indicating that the system tends to shift slightly to the left of the path during the test.
 I think this offset may be due to inaccurate system calibration, or environmental factors.
-This illustrates the accuracy of the sensor.

 #### 7. NTUN.WpDist